Kingki19/Multimodal-image2story-app/README.md

     - [ ] Create tabs for input images
       - Make it repetitive and can generate story based on new image input and text-stories that already generated;
       - Input:
-        - Images input
+        - [x] Images input
-        - Writing style: e.g Fantasy, Romance, Sci-fi etc (If it first initialization)
+        - [ ] Writing style: e.g Fantasy, Romance, Sci-fi etc (If it first initialization)
-        - Theme: e.g Good vs Evil, beauty, loyalty, friendship, etc (If it first initialization)
+        - [ ] Theme: e.g Good vs Evil, beauty, loyalty, friendship, etc (If it first initialization)
-        - Image Type: e.g Character, backstory, moments, etc
+        - [ ] Image Type: e.g Character, backstory, moments, etc
-        - Total paragraph result: 1 to 3 paragraph
+        - [ ] Total paragraph result: 1 to 3 paragraph
-        - Additional message (optional)
+        - [ ] Additional message (optional)
     - [ ] Create tabs for stories
     - [ ] Create tabs for chat with stories
   - [ ] (2) Create documentation
+    - [ ] How to use it
+    - [ ] Graph how it works
   - [ ] (3) Create About
+    - [ ] App description
+    - [ ] Teams
+    - [ ] Contact Dev (if there's bug)

 ### Motivation Behind Creating this Application
 1. **Hackathon Inspiration**:
-The genesis of this application stems from the challenges posed by the [Google AI Hackathon](https://googleai.devpost.com/).
-The goal was to craft an innovative app leveraging Google's Generative AI tools, particularly focusing on pushing the boundaries of what Gen AI apps can achieve with Gemini.
+   This app was born from the challenges presented at the [Google AI Hackathon](https://googleai.devpost.com/).
+The aim was to create a cutting-edge app using Google's Generative AI tools, specifically focusing on pushing the boundaries of what Gen AI apps can do with Gemini.

-2. **Long-Held Desire**:
+2. **Long-Held Passion**:
-Since my teenage years, I've held a deep admiration for artistry, especially in the form of visual art.
-Despite not currently excelling in drawing, I've spent 2-3 years cultivating fundamental art skills.
-While I can visualize stories, my preferred medium is through visual representations.
-The evolution of technology, notably AI capable of generating images based on prompts (text-to-image), has allowed me to materialize my imaginative narratives.
+   Since my teenage years, I've had a deep love for art, especially visual art.
+Although I'm not currently skilled in drawing, I've spent 2-3 years honing my basic art skills.
+While I can imagine stories, I prefer expressing them visually.
+With advancements in technology, like AI that can generate images from text prompts (text-to-image), I can now bring my creative narratives to life.

-3. **Embracing Current Tech**:
+3. **Embracing New Tech**:
-The advent of cutting-edge technologies such as multimodal models like Gemini-AI opens up boundless avenues.
-It empowers me to translate any creative idea into reality.
-The concept revolves around using multimodal models to craft narratives triggered by image inputs, eliminating the need for a bespoke model for image-to-story generation.
+   The rise of advanced technologies such as multimodal models like Gemini-AI opens up endless possibilities.
+It enables me to turn any creative concept into reality.
+The idea is to use multimodal models to create stories inspired by images, removing the need for a custom model for image-to-story creation.

 ### App Description
 MI2S (Multimodal Image2Stories) is an innovative application designed to transform images into captivating narratives.
 This cutting-edge tool utilizes multimodal technology, combining visual and textual elements to generate short stories or even full-length novels based on input images.
 By leveraging Gemini-AI, MI2S analyzes the content, context, and emotions conveyed in the image to craft immersive and engaging storytelling experiences.
 Whether you're seeking to create compelling short stories or embark on novel-writing adventures, MI2S opens up endless possibilities for creative expression through the fusion of visual and literary arts.

-### Link app
+### Related Link
 - App: [https://multimodal-image2story-app-9kvsmmqfjyyrbzs3nlza9e.streamlit.app/](https://multimodal-image2story-app-9kvsmmqfjyyrbzs3nlza9e.streamlit.app/)
+  *I will change link name later after i finish it.*
+- Video: *later*
+- Devpost Project: *later*

 ### Technologies
 1. Python